logzio/logz-docs/_source/user-guide/accounts/data-optimization.md

 * [Learn how to set up your Drop filters](/user-guide/accounts/drop-filters/).
 * [Learn how to set up your Archive and restore](/user-guide/archive-and-restore/).

-#### Optimize metrics data

-Your Infrastructure Monitoring (metrics) account can help you visualize the status of your services and operations.
-The account usage is [calculated based on Unique Time Series (UTS)](/user-guide/infrastructure-monitoring/metrics-explore-prometheus/#calculating-infrastructure-monitoring-usage), a collection of pairs, each including a timestamp and value.
-Time series is uniquely identified by its metric name and a set of labels.

-To gain quick insights into your metrics account, navigate to your **[Metrics](https://app.logz.io/#/dashboard/metrics)** account and run the following query to view the total unique metrics in the query’s timeframe:

-`sum(count by (__name__) ({__name__ != ""}))`

-Use the following query to view the top cardinality contributors:

-`topk(10, count by (__name__) ({__name__ != ""}))`

 ##### Import data volume dashboard

-Logz.io uses **ingestion** log measurements on your logs.
+Logz.io uses [**ingestion** log measurements](/user-guide/log-usage-measurement/) on your logs.
 The ingested data is measured as your logs are received after data parsing has been applied and before data indexing.
 This measurement does not change and provides a more accurate value for data usage.
 In addition, each Logz.io plan has the **On Demand** expansion, allowing you to ingest and analyze data past your daily volume limit.
 Using On Demand helps ensure you have access to your logs, metrics, and traces when you need them.
 [Learn more about On Demand](/user-guide/accounts/on-demand.html).

 You can use metrics to monitor and alert when a certain threshold is exceeded, create a dashboard monitoring your data volumes, and more.
 For example, import and use our [pre-built dashboard](https://dytvr9ot2sszz.cloudfront.net/logz-docs/accounts/data-volume-dashboard.ndjson) to monitor your metric data volume.